samaea/virtual-assistant-workshop/README.md

        - LUIS Authoring Key (found at https://luis.ai/user/settings): **{YOURLUISAUTHORINGKEY}**

       ```diff
-      + Why do we do this?
-      In the backend, the Azure resource "LUIS App", as part of the Virtual Assistant, will now be
-      deployed with the information you just inserted.
-LUIS is our Languange Understanding Intelligence
-      Service that helps recognize the user's intent,
-      no matter how the sentences are phrased.
+      + Note
+      Note: The official Microsoft repository for the Virtual Assistant/Skills template
+      is https://github.com/microsoft/botframework-solutions, but I have copied my own version to
+      ensure updates do not affect this lab.
       ```

        ![Virtual Assistant - Execute PowerShell script to deploy the bot](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/va-ps-deploy.png)

-  1. We are now going to clone the botframework solutions repository that contains of the ready-made Point of Interest skill.
+  1. While the Virtual Assistant resource is being created, we are going to **clone the botframework solutions repository** that contains of the **ready-made Point of Interest skill**.
 The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
 Click on the Start menu, search for **Git** and open it.

-  1. Input the following commands:
+  1. Input the following commands.
+You might need to right-click for copy & paste at this point (short-cut does not work):

        ```bash
        cd source/repos